karthik-2106/DISTANCE-BETWEEN-TWO-POINTS/README.md

 ![OUTPUT](/output.png)

 ### RESULT:
-Thus the swapping of two values are successfully executed.
+Thus the DISTANCE-BETWEEN-TWO-POINTS are successfully executed.